-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the 77D and the SX60 have been discontinued, but can regularly be found used on ebay.
+The SX60 was replaced by the Canon SX70, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 77D better than the Canon SX60 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.